-This delicious Authentic Bolognese Sauce or Ragu alla Bolognese is made with few ingredients and lots of patience.
-A true Bolognese takes time, but it is so worth it.
+This delicious Authentic Bolognese Sauce or Ragu alla Bolognese is made with fresh ingredients and cooked low and slow.
+A true Bolognese sauce recipe takes time, but it is so worth it.
+For the true Italian tradition serve with fresh egg Tagliatelle or Pappardelle!

 After spending a few days in Milan last spring, my eldest daughter who is a lover of anything and everything Lasagna, decided she had to try La Lasagna Milanese, which is made with a Bolognese Sauce.